-- 1 Turn the engine switch off with the trip meter "A" reading shown. - 2 While pressing the "TRIP/INFO" button (→P. 88) or the "ODO/TRIP" button $(\rightarrow P. 89)$ , turn the engine switch on. - ▶ Vehicles without multi-information display - 3 Continue to press and hold the button until the trip meter displays "000000". - Vehicles with multi-information display - 3 Continue to press and hold the button until "RESETTING MAINTENANCE DATA" appears on the multi-information display.
+- 1 Turn the engine switch off with the trip meter "A" reading shown. - 2 While pressing the "ODO/TRIP" button (\rightarrow P. 88), turn the engine switch on.

+3 Continue to press and hold the button until "RESETTING MAINTENANCE DATA" appears on the multi-information display.

-■ Allow inspection and repairs to be performed by a Toyota dealer
+Allow inspection and repairs to be performed by a Toyota dealer

-- Toyota technicians are well-trained specialists and are kept up to date with the latest service information.
-They are well informed about the operations of all systems on your vehicle. - Keep a copy of the repair order.
+Toyota technicians are well-trained specialists and are kept up to date with the latest service information.
+They are well informed about the operations of all systems on your vehicle.

+Keep a copy of the repair order.
 It proves that the maintenance that has been performed is under warranty coverage.
 If any problem should arise while your vehicle is under warranty, your Toyota dealer will promptly take care of it.